irened123/BusEquityAnalysis/README.md

 - RMSE: **0.132**
 - R²: **0.307**

 The **time-based RMSE of 0.132** means that our model’s daily prediction is typically within ~13.2% of the actual on-time percentage.
 While R² is lower here, that’s expected due to the more realistic setting and potential non-linear delay behavior.
+These early results suggest the model is capturing some meaningful patterns in delay behavior, but there is still a lot of room for improvement with additional features and tuning.

-We plan to ontinue refining the model by adding additional features, optimizing hyperparameters, improving robustness, and experimenting with different model types.
+We plan to continue refining the model by adding additional features, optimizing hyperparameters, and experimenting with different model types.

 ---